aabolade/CV/README.md

 - Abide by Agile and Test Driven Development (TDD) so designs are simple and code is only added to meet specific requirements.
 - Understand and practice good software design patterns such as Model-View-Controller(MVC).

-#### Research and Analysis

-- [Independent academic project](http://www.slideshare.net/LekeAbolade/4yp-exhibition-posterfinal) for Ricardo UK Ltd: investigated the replacement of a dual mass flywheel with a clutch in micro-slip.
-Used Matlab and Simulink to develop mechanical driveline model for analysis of torsional oscillation.

 #### Dedication

 - Completed 200-mile cycle from London to Paris for Charity Action Against Hunger.
 Initial fundraising target of £1,000 but this was exceeded to £3961.84 in 3 months (2014).